adxpillar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 is the middle point.

-First we get the total number of floors or len(f)
+First we get the total number of floors or len(f) we assume a target floor of the middle floor
 The we traverse our floors from top to bottom
-We move recursively through each floor from the top and we take note of the number of dropped + broken eggs on each floor Once we get to a floor with the least number of dropped + broken eggs We can select that flooor as our middle floor
+We move recursively through each floor from the top and we take note of the number of dropped + broken eggs on each floor Once we get to a floor with the least number of dropped + broken eggs - We can select that floor as the new middle floor
+Our base case is when there are no more floors to drop eggs from

+The proposed algorithm should have a runtime complexity of Olog(n)